FinalDevStudio/fi-sockets/README.md

 ```

 ### Configuration
-The configuration object must have an authorizer function and a route array.
-The `debug` parameter is optional but recommended.
+The first argument is required and must be your App's Server instance.
+The Socket.IO instance will be attached to it.

+The second argument is also required and it must be an `Object` with the following parameters:
+- **basedir**: This is required and must be a `String`.
+This should point to the absolute path where the socket module's scripts are located.
-- **debug**: This option can be a `Function` to log into or a `Boolean`.
+- **debug**: This parameter can be a `Function` to log with or a `Boolean`.
 If `true` it will use `console.log`.
-- **basedir**: This is required and must be a `string`.
-This is the absolute path where the socket scripts are located.
-- **server**: This is required and must be your App's Server instance.

 ### Socket Modules
 The socket modules inside your *sockets* folder must be like this: